rebelsky/csc207c/_eboards/eboard14.md

   moving on to more on ADTs/Data Structures and Algorithms.
     * Don't worry, we'll still learn more Java.
 * Today is a (planned) talk day.
+* I've updated the schedule for the change in MP4.
+Note that you need one fewer E for A/B/C.

 ### Upcoming work